thingsplex/docs/thingsplex-ui/flow/nodes/data.md

 ## Transform node

-Transform node performs more advanced data transformations .
-The result is assigned to *Result variable* **Supported transformation types :**
+Transform node is meant for more advanced data manipulations .
+The result of transformation is assigned to *Result variable*

+**Supported transformation types :**
 * Calculate
 * Map